oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_sync.rst

 Pipeline Error Reporting
 ------------------------

-During asynchronous pipeline construction, each stage SDK function will return a synchronization point (sync point).
-These synchronization points are useful in tracking errors during the asynchronous pipeline operation.
+Each stage SDK function will return a synchronization point (sync point).
+These synchronization points are useful in tracking errors during asynchronous pipeline operation.

 For example, assume the following pipeline: